sunxiaojie99/ir_doc/README.md

 Where `MODEL_OUTPUT` represents the output file from the dual-encoder, `QUERY2ID `, `PARA2ID ` are the mapping files which maps the query and passages to their original IDs.
 The output json file will be saved in `output/dual_res.json`.

-**Note**: We divide the passage collection into 4 parts for data parallel.
+**Note**: 我们把文章集合为了数据并行划分了4份，We divide the passage collection into 4 parts for data parallel.
 For users who use different number of GPUs, please update the data files (i.e. `dureader-retrieval-baseline-dataset/passage-collection/part-0x`) and the corresponding configurations.

 ### Step 2 - Cross-encoder (for re-ranking)
 #### Training